Yakov Melkumov: Russian Civil War

 Melkumov joined the Bolshevik Party in 1918.
 In January that year, he took part in the suppression of the rebellion of General Alexey Kaledin in the Don region.
-Being in the ranks of the first "red detachments" of the Red Army, he fought in battles from the first days of the Russian Civil War.
+As a member of the first "red detachments" of the Red Army, he fought in the earliest battles of the Russian Civil War.
 From April 1918 he was assistant chief of a cavalry detachment.
 In early July, he took part in the suppression of the Left Socialist-Revolutionary uprising in Moscow.

 In October 1918, he became commander of the 1st Moscow Cavalry Regiment in the 12th Division of the 8th Army of the Red Army.
 He fought against General Anton Denikin's army on the Southern Front of the civil war near Voronezh.